brentius/brentius/README.md

 **brentius/brentius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### 🖥️Some things about me:
+### 🖥️ Some things about me:

 - 🔭 I’m currently working on b-flat, a homebrew programming language
 - 🌱 I’m currently learning C++ and Assembly.
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on Python projects- see below for how to contact me!
 - 🤔 I’m looking for help with AI and Machine Learning.
 - ❓ Ask me about just about anything!
 - 📫 How to reach me: Email me at brentyee28@gmail.com or contact me on Discord (@brentius).